davorg/dmp/chapters/chapter01.md

-Each vendor’s RDBMS has its own proprietary interface to get SQL queries into the database and data back into your program, but Perl now has a vendor-independent database interface (called DBI) which makes it much easier to switch processing between different databases.[2]

-[2: As long as you don’t make any use of vendor-specific features.]
+Each vendor’s RDBMS has its own proprietary interface to get SQL queries into the database and data back into your program, but Perl now has a vendor-independent database interface (called DBI) which makes it much easier to switch processing between different databases (as long as you don’t make any use of vendor-specific features).

 ### Data pipes